josevnz/OracleCloudHomeLab/README.md

   tags: certbot_install
 ```

-In our case certboot is nice enough to provide an option called '–post-hook' that will get called if the certificate is renewed without issues.
-The new task fragment will include the following:
+In our case certboot prints a message if the certificate is not yet due for renewal, if that output is missing then we trigger the Nginx restart.

 ```yaml
 - name: Get SSL certificate